Many of you will think of an air gun as anything that fires a projectile from a smooth-bore or rifled barrel using the power of air.

-This is the standard definition that can be found across the internet but air guns are so much more than that today as some use compressed air, others co2 gas, and some a spring and piston, which still all come under the umbrella of air guns.
-As a rule of thumb the term air gun is generally used to refer to any type of gun that uses compressed gas as the propellant as opposed to burning powder as in rifles and shotguns.
+This is the standard definition that can be found across the internet.
+But air guns are so much more than that today, as some use compressed air, others CO2 gas, and some a spring and piston, which still all come under the umbrella of air guns.
+As a rule of thumb, the term air gun is generally used to refer to any type of gun that uses compressed gas as the propellant, as opposed to burning powder, as in rifles and shotguns.
 And you should always consider the right air gun pellet for your needs as well.

-The principle of a spring powered air rifle is that a spring is cocked by means of a lever, which is often the barrel which doubles for this job, with some being a side or under lever type which allows the barrel to be fixed in place.
-This lever then compress the spring which has a piston in front of it with a washer on the front of it.
-This washer used to be made from Leather but today they tend to be made from plastic.
-This washer creates a near air tight seal so that when the springs tension is released the pistol compresses the air in front of it, which is then forced through a port into the barrel, propelling the projectile forward.
+The principle of a spring-powered air rifle is that a spring is cocked by means of a lever; it’s often the barrel that doubles for this job, but some guns are a side- or underlever type, which allows the barrel to be fixed in place.
+This lever then compresses the spring, which has a piston in front of it, with a washer on the front.
+This washer used to be made from leather, but today they tend to be made from plastic.
+This washer creates a near air-tight seal, so that when the spring’s tension is released, the piston compresses the air in front of it, which is then forced through a port into the barrel, propelling the projectile forward.

-One slight downside of this system is that the spring wears over time causing power loss but a gunsmith can easily replace the spring to get the power back up to where it should be.
-Spring air rifles come in a wide range of prices from choices such as the Stinger UL Tactical Starter Kit .22, right up to the top of the range, state of the art Air Arms Pro-Sport Walnut Stock .177 which offers some of the best accuracy and consistency straight out of the box.
+One slight downside of this system is that the spring wears over time, causing power loss, but a gunsmith can easily replace the spring to get the power back up to where it should be.
+Spring air rifles come in a wide range of prices from choices such as the Stinger UL Tactical Starter Kit .22, right up to the top-of-the-range, state-of-the-art Air Arms Pro-Sport Walnut Stock .177, which offers some of the best accuracy and consistency straight out of the box.

-The next step up from spring and gas ram air rifles are CO2 powered rifles which use either the small 12g capsules, or the larger 88g cylinders.
-Both are filled with compressed CO2, and once loaded into the rifle the gas flows through a valve, eventually being released into the barrel to propel the pellet when the trigger is pulled, and the hammer strikes the valve.
-This system is completely recoil-less so its a lot easier to get better accuracy with one of these rifles straight out of the box.
+The next step up from spring and gas ram air rifles are CO2-powered rifles, which use either the small 12g capsules, or the larger 88g cylinders.
+Both are filled with compressed CO2, and once loaded into the rifle, the gas flows through a valve, eventually being released into the barrel to propel the pellet when the trigger is pulled and the hammer strikes the valve.
+This system is completely recoil-less, so it’s a lot easier to get better accuracy with one of these rifles straight out of the box.

-CO2 does have its disadvantages though as it is very dependent on temperature, so it’ll be a bit more powerful on a warm day, but less powerful on a cold day.
-Spring and Gas ram doesn’t experience this fluctuation by comparison.
-CO2 are a lot quieter though as they don’t have much internal movement go on, so with a suppressor fitted they are close to silent.
+CO2 does have its disadvantages though, as it’s very dependent on temperature, so it’ll be a bit more powerful on a warm day, but less powerful on a cold day.
+Spring and gas ram don’t experience this fluctuation by comparison.
+CO2 are a lot quieter though, as they don’t have much internal movement going on, so with a suppressor fitted, they are close to silent.

-PCP rifles use high pressure air, some running at pressures of up to 300 BAR, to propel the pellets along the barrel.
-The advantage of high pressure air is that it doesn’t change power as the temperature varies, and is also a lot more stable than co2 giving much better results when firing pellets.
-The principal is similar to the workings as a co2 gun with the air held in a reservoir, which is recharged via a diving cylinder or a stirrup pump.
-This air is then released into the barrel via a valve which is struck by a hammer when the trigger is pulled.
+PCP rifles use high pressure air – some running at pressures of up to 300 BAR – to propel the pellets along the barrel.
+The advantage of high-pressure air is that it doesn’t change power as the temperature varies, and is also a lot more stable than CO2, giving much better results when firing pellets.
+The principle is similar to the workings of a CO2 gun, with the air held in a reservoir, which is recharged via a diving cylinder or a stirrup pump.
+This air is then released into the barrel via a valve, which is struck by a hammer when the trigger is pulled.